 80 to 100 days, determinate

 — The plants of 'Fledderjohn' grow twenty-four to thirty-six inches in height and exhibit moderate branching.
-They are quite productive with large pods that contain two to three, large, good tasting, light-brown seeds that have a nice, nutty flavor.
+They are quite productive with large pods that contain two to three, large, light-brown seeds that have a nice, nutty flavor.

 'Fledderjohn' can be enjoyed either fresh-shelled as edamame

 (pronounced 'ed-uh-mah-may') at about 80 days, or allowed to fully mature and dry on the plants (about 100 days).
 Edamame

 is a popular snack in Japan, often served with beer.
 Because it has nutrition and health benefits that other common snack foods do not provide, it is becoming popular in the United States.
 Harvest for edamame

 after the pods are fully filled and at the first hint that they are starting to turn yellow.

 First made available to gardeners by Susan Reed (MN RE S) through the Seed Savers Exchange Yearbook in 2008, she described the history of the 'Fledderjohn as follows: